andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (1) introduction.md

 # Trigger
-A trigger is a special type of a procedure that 'fires' when an event such as INSERT, DELETE or UPDATE occurs occurs They are regared as 'event-driven specialized procedures', and as such are stored in and managed by the RDBMS
+A trigger is a special type of a procedure that 'fires' when an event such as INSERT, DELETE or UPDATE occurs occurs They are regarded as 'event-driven specialized procedures', and as such are stored in and managed by the RDBMS

 Triggers are primarily used for referential integrity of data.
 When creating a trigger we attach it to the table